mcdonc/.nixconfig/videos/colorcal/script.rst

   non-NixOS-but-still-Linux people too, if they can stomach the Nix-isms.

 - The colorimiter I'm using is a Pantone Huey.
 You can get one new on ebay for like $15-$20, shipped.
-Don't bother with the Pro version, AFAICT.
-The only difference is software, which you can't use under Linux anyway. https://www.ebay.com/itm/165593425452?hash=item268e23262c:g:v9wAAOSw0Nti3OHT
+Don't bother with the Pro version.
+The only difference is software, AFAICT, which you can't use under Linux anyway. https://www.ebay.com/itm/165593425452?hash=item268e23262c:g:v9wAAOSw0Nti3OHT

 - Output of ``lsusb`` for the device.::